andrew/ultimate-awesome/README.md

 - [awesome-nativescript](https://github.com/dyazincahya/awesome-nativescript) - A curated list of awesome plugins, and resources for NativeScript 8 or Newer.
 - [awesome-hive](https://github.com/ecency/awesome-hive) - Awesome hive blockchain services, libraries, applications and resources.
 - [awesome-f5](https://github.com/f5devcentral/awesome-f5) - :sparkles: An awesome list of tools that will help you with your F5 products :sparkles:.
-- [awesome-devop-tools](https://github.com/fboender/awesome-devop-tools) - A curated list of development and operational tools.
 - [awesome-filecoin](https://github.com/filecoin-project/awesome-filecoin) - Curated list of useful resources for Filecoin.
 - [awesome-acme](https://github.com/henesy/awesome-acme) - A curated list of awesome Acme editor documents and software.
 - [awesome-deep-learning](https://github.com/HI-AGI/awesome-deep-learning) - 深度学习资料.